exploitz86/Ascent/README.md

 - Lan play (like Hamachi for your Switch)
 - Tesla overlay to control all those features (press L1+DpadDown+RightStick)

-**Please check out our [wiki](https://github.com/Team-Neptune/DeepSea/wiki) to learn about the best features**

 ## How to use
-Follow this guide to hack your Switch: https://switch.homebrew.guide
+Follow this guide to hack your Switch: https://switch.hacks.guide

 Download the latest release and put it on your SD Card<br />
 Send the Hekate payload to your Switch in RCM mode and launch the CFW